Great Sand Dunes National Park and Preserve

 Evidence of human habitation in the San Luis Valley dates back about 11,000 years.
 The first historic peoples to inhabit the area were the Southern Ute Tribe; Apaches and Navajo also have cultural connections in the area.
 In the late 17th century, Diego de Vargas, a Spanish governor of Santa Fe de Nuevo México, became the first European on record to enter the San Luis Valley.
-Juan Bautista de Anza, Zebulon Pike, John C. Frémont, and John Gunnison all travelled through and explored parts of the region in the 18th and 19th centuries.
-The explorers were soon followed by settlers who ranched, farmed and mined in the valley starting in the late 19th century.
+Juan Bautista de Anza, Zebulon Pike, John C. Frémont, and John Gunnison all traveled through and explored parts of the region in the 18th and 19th centuries.
+The explorers were soon followed by settlers who ranched, farmed, and mined in the valley starting in the late 19th century.
 The park was first established as a national monument in 1932 to protect it from gold mining and the potential of a concrete manufacturing business.

 Visitors must walk across the wide and shallow Medano Creek to reach the dunes in spring and summer.
 The creek typically has a peak flow from late May to early June.
 From July to April, it is usually no more than a few inches deep, if there is any water at all.
 Hiking is permitted throughout the dunes with the warning that the sand surface temperature may reach 150 F in summer.
 Sandboarding and sandsledding are popular activities, both done on specially designed equipment that can be rented just outside the park entrance or in Alamosa.
 Visitors with street-legal four-wheel drive vehicles may continue past the end of the park's main road to Medano Pass on 22 mi of unpaved road, crossing the stream bed of Medano Creek nine times and traversing 4 mi of deep sand.
 Hunting is permitted in the preserve in the autumn, but prohibited within national park boundaries at all times.
-The preserve encompasses nearly all of the mountainous areas north and east of the dunefield, up to the ridgeline of the Sangre de Cristos.
+The preserve encompasses nearly all of the mountainous areas north and east of the dune field, up to the ridgeline of the Sangre de Cristos.